luca-office/evaluation-api/README.md

 ## Example API Calls

 The IP and and port number have to adapted, and the three hash IDs have to be changed according to the values in the considered study.
-Additionally, a valu for the verbosity of the call can be passed on:
+Additionally, a value for the verbosity of the call can be passed on:
 `verbose=0`: Only ERROR will be logged
 `verbose=1`: ERROR and INFO will be logged
 `verbose=2`: ERROR, INFO, and WARNING will be logged